earthly/earthly/docs/ci-integration/remote-buildkit.md

-# Remote Buildkit
+# Remote BuildKit

 {% hint style='danger' %}
 ##### Note

-Using a remote buildkit instance is currently _experimental_.
+Using a remote BuildKit instance is currently _experimental_.
 If you run into any issues, or need help, [don't hesitate to reach out](https://github.com/earthly/earthly/issues/new)!

 {% endhint %}